 Other solutions might require mouthpieces or masks that keep the airway open at night, but they may cause other problems, like excessive salivation or dry mouth.

-For people with a narrow airway, surgery might be needed.
-For example, a surgeon can remove excess throat tissue that obstructs your breathing.
+For people with narrow airways, surgery might be needed.
+For example, a surgeon can remove excess throat tissue that obstructs breathing.

 Hypoglossal nerve stimulation, which involves implanting a pulse generator that stimulates forward movement, is available for those who snore because their tongue blocks their airway.
 This inhibits the tongue from falling back against the throat.

 If you can’t hear yourself snore, the brain has filtered this information out.
-It intends for you to continue sleeping so you can properly regenerate tissues and cells throughout the night.
+It intends for you to continue sleeping to regenerate tissues and cells throughout the night.